-It should contain clear and concise Title in bold letters (limited to 10 words).
+It should contain a clear and concise Title in bold letters (limited to 10 words).
 The use of abbreviations, symbols and formulae has to be avoided.

 - Authors’ names with full first name and initials of further names separated by a space followed by surname.
 If the authors are from different institutions, the author’s affiliation should be indicated by an Arabic number placed in superscript after the surname.
-Use asterisk(s) to denote the corresponding author(s).
+Use an asterisk(s) to denote the corresponding author(s).

-- Affiliations should be written in italic with preceding Arabic number if many.
+- Affiliations should be written in italic with the preceding Arabic number if many.
 The e-mail address(es) of the author(s) should be given after the affiliation(s).

-- Abstract: An abstract in at last 200-words pointing the brief and concise highlights of the article, should be supplied.
+- Abstract: An abstract in at last 200-words pointing to the brief and concise highlights of the article, should be supplied.

 - Keywords: Up to 6 keywords separated by semicolon should be given.
 Do not use words appearing in the manuscript title.

-- Running title: A one line (maximum five words) short title should be provided.
+- Running title: A one-line (maximum five words) short title should be provided.